Oxalis articulata

-Oxalis articulata, known as pink-sorrel, pink wood sorrel, windowbox wood-sorrel, chari amilo (Nepal), sourgrass, netho (khatta) saag (India), is a perennial species of flowering plant in the genus Oxalis native to Northern Argentina, Southern Brazil and Uruguay.
+Oxalis articulata, known as pink-sorrel, pink wood sorrel, windowbox wood-sorrel, sourgrass, is a perennial species of flowering plant in the genus Oxalis native to Northern Argentina, Southern Brazil and Uruguay.
 It has been introduced in Europe in gardens and is now naturalized in these areas.

 The plant is susceptible to rust (disease due to the fungus Puccinia oxalidis).

 Description

 As the name would imply, this species of Oxalis typically has pink to violet flowers with petals 10–15 mm long.
 Numerous tufted leaves emerge from the ground in a rosette.
 At the end of a long, slender petiole (up to 30 cm), 3 generally orbicular leaflets (5 cm in diameter) spread out perpendicular to the petiole.
 Each leaflet is obcordate (heart-shaped), with a very finely ciliated margin, and a deeply notched apex.
 The underside of the leaflets generally bears clearly visible orange granulations.

 This species has "plants arising from a thick, woody, irregularly nodulate-segmented rhizome often with persistent, thickened, and lignescent petiole bases; flowers 3–12 in umbelliform cymes, less commonly in irregular cymes".

 The plant is a perennial and typically grows up to 45 cm tall and 2 cm in diameter.
 It spreads by rhizomes (up to 15 cm) to form colonies.
 It is hermaphrodite and also infrequently produces seeds in long, cylindrical capsules.